Frequently Asked Questions

 When having a skin lesion removed, it is important to check the credentials of your doctor.
 Anything other than the most simple excision requires further training beyond being a ‘regular GP’, so don’t be afraid to ask your doctor what further qualification they have in skin cancer management.

-Yes they can.
+We can insert and remove implantable contraception.
 These are not complicated procedures but a GP does have to undergo specific training to be able to provide these services.

 Having an ongoing relationship with the same doctor really helps both you and the doctor.
 We see our role as GPs as being someone who knows you and your health, and therefore can help you to negotiate any path you need to take – investigating new concerns, treating and referring appropriately, and leading a team-based care approach.